ApryseSDK/pdftron-flutter/README.md

 		...
 	```

-5. Add your AWS credentials in to the `myapp/android/gradle.properties` file.
+5. Add your PDFTron credentials in to the `myapp/android/gradle.properties` file.
 	```diff
 	org.gradle.jvmargs=-Xmx1536M